Tips and Tricks for Getting the Absolute BEST Out Of Your Lash Glue!

 Your glue is only as good as the nozzle it comes out of.
 If that makes no sense, hear me out!
 Glue bottles are airtight by design - the nozzle fits perfectly into the lid and if you look closely, you’ll see a little nib on the inside of the glue lid which sits snugly inside the nozzle’s opening, keeping moisture out.
 If you let glue build up on the nozzle you’re basically stopping the bottle from closing properly which allows moisture to get in, ruining your glue between uses.

 Every time you dispense your glue, make sure you are wiping the nozzle clean with a lint free wipe.
 We’re a little bit biased but our own lint free nozzle wipes are ideal for this - they don’t leave anything on the nozzle, keep it perfectly clean and you get 200 individual wipes in a pack.
+We also have a lash glue rescue kit for when your nozzle has been blocked beyond saving.

-Pro Tip: use one wipe multiple times during your lash sets to get even more use out of your wipes!
+Pro Tip: Use one wipe multiple times during your lash sets to get even more use out of your wipes!

 On A Similar Note…